 TEFL: Level 5

-A Level 5 TEFL qualification is the same level as a CELTA, so it’s pretty high up on the framework.
+A Level 5 TEFL qualification is the same level as a CELTA, so it’s pretty high up on the framework (but costs a lot less!).
 If you were to complete a Level 5 TEFL course, you’d be eligible to apply for more competitive positions around the world, earn higher salaries and teach in more competitive locations – even in some native English-speaking countries!
 A Level 5 qualification would give you a big boost when it’s time for the TEFL job hunt and – especially with our range of TEFL Diplomas – it would give you more in-depth training than a Level 3 TEFL Course, so you’d feel even more prepared and ready to step into the classroom.
 Win.

 CELTA: Level 5